Elder Abuse Attorney in Woodland Hills, California

 There are no fees or expenses, unless and until, there is a financial recovery on your case.
 You must be mindful, however, that every potential claim has a deadline.
 Delay in bringing your concerns to us can be fatal to your case.
 You will need to consider that our firm, under law, must perform our due diligence before we can accept your case.
 This often means investigating the facts and legal issues of the case as well as reviewing pertinent records.

-Therefore, if you suspect that you or your loved one is the victim of elder abuse, waste no time in reaching out to us by calling our office today and receive a no-charge initial case evaluation by one of our attorneys.
+Therefore, if you live in the Woodland Hills or San Fernando Valley area and suspect that you or your loved one is the victim of elder abuse, waste no time in reaching out to us by calling our office today and receive a no-charge initial case evaluation by one of our attorneys.
 Call 818-538-2095 or fill out our Case Information Form and one of our attorneys will promptly respond to your inquiry.

 Find out more by calling us toll-free and receive a no-charge initial case evaluation by one of our attorneys.
 Call 818-538-2095 or contact us through our confidential Case Information Form and one of our attorneys will respond to your inquiry as soon as possible.